2020 KCCP Mid-Point Update

 Following a thorough review of Public Comments, on September 30, 2019, the King County Executive submitted his Proposed KCCP Update to the King County Council.
 Accompanying this, the Executive published a Public Comment and Response Report.
 On pp. 94-113 all Joint King County Rural Area UAC/UAA Comments (LH-side of the page), the Executive’s response, and actions taken thereupon (RH-side of the page) can be reviewed.

 The King County Council assigned its review to its Mobility and Environment Committee which meets on the first and third Tuesdays of the month at 1:30 p.m. in the Council Chambers on the 10th floor of the King County Courthouse.
-This committee will hold Public Hearings and accept written comments from the public.
+The committee, then later, the full Council, held Public Hearings and accepted written comments from the public.

-On June 8, 2020, the the GMVUAC along with five other Rural Area organizations (EPCA, GV/LHA, HHA, SCAR, and UBCUAC) plan to submit a joint set of comments to the King County Council on the “Striking Amendments.”
+- June 8, 2020 – GMVUAC led a team of Rural Area organizations (EPCA, FoSV, GV/LHA, HHA, SCAR, and UBCUAC) to submit Detailed Comments to the King County Council on the “Striking Amendment.”